10 Downwinding SUP Safety Tips

 Tip: Always wear high-vis colors when downwinding.
 You want to be seen by our friends, boats and from shore.

-6. Get in great shape for downwinding.
 DW runs don’t always go as expected.
 Sometimes the wind changes 180 degrees and require a long paddle upwind to your shuttle pick-up or back to your put-in.
 How are your upwind paddling skills?
 Do you know and are in shape for prone (on chest) your Sup upwind?
 Many of us are using race instead of downwind boards for this reason.
 You should be able to paddle the distance of your run on flat water.

 - Prone is the most effective but also exhausting if you don’t practice it often.
 Prone is also a good skill if your paddle breaks or your lose it and in non emergency situations – great cross training.